cataliniovita/vulndork/README.md

 ### Categories

 + There are 14 dork categories, stored inside a dictionary and saved inside different files.
 We can run vulndork without argument and the dork file will be, by default, ghdb.dorks.
-We need to specifify the site with the ```-u``` port.
+Vulndork also uses a language randomization, cloning a gist which contains google-language format list.
+To use vulndork in minimal form, we need to specifify the site with the ```-d``` argument.

 ```python3 vulndork.py -d web-site.com```